tomstryhn/ADObjectOwner/README.md

 # ADObjectOwner

-Small PowerShell Module, for making the process of changing the Owner of ADObjects.
+PowerShell Module, for making the process of changing the Owner of ADObjects that much easier and quick.

 ## Usescenarios